Rechain-cr/Rechain-cr.github.io/_pages/about.md

 **2021-2022**

 **Projects**
-- Learn CADD skills including molecular dynamics (MD) simulation and virtual screening
+- Learn CADD skills including molecular dynamics simulation，molecular docking and virtual screening

-- Refinement of the DbTACs program for molecular docking of targeted proteins to ligands
+- Refinement of the DbTACs program for molecular docking of targeted proteins to ligands and complete the synthesis of the compounds in the program

-- Participated in a project to optimize the synthesis process of JAK inhibitors
+- Participated in a project to optimize the synthesis process of novel JAK inhibitors, completed the process optimization steps, and successfully produced hundred grams of product for testing

 - Participation in the DON program for compound modification
 </div>